ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 2. Use PyTorch `Dataset`'s `__getitems__` method with ArrayRecord's batch operations to obtain a fully randomized training data stream with low I/O and OS overhead.
 3. Use PyTorch's `IterableDataset` to serve validation and test data using ArrayRecord's sequential operations for maximum I/O throughput.

 My motivation for writing this post is the lack of resources for this specific use case (ArrayRecord + PyTorch).
 I figured out a way to do it with decent performance, so I'd like to share my experience.
-I'm not an expert in system programming or IO performance optimization.
+I'm not an expert in system programming or I/O performance optimization.
 I'd appreciate it if you gave me some feedback if I get something wrong.

 ## Quick Tour of ArrayRecord